-There were no exceedences of the MDL of 70 $\mu g/m^3$ but the proposed National Guideline of 50 $\mu g/m^3$ was exceeded on three occasions.
-It is possible that other days where PM{10} was also high were missed as the monitoring programme uses a one-day-in-four sampling regime.
+National Guideline of 50 μ g/m3 was exceeded on one occasion.
+It is possible that other days where PM10 was also high were missed as the monitoring programme uses a one-day-in-four sampling regime.
 Longer term monitoring is recommended in Wainuiomata to establish annual trends in particulate concentrations.